ministryofjustice/hmpps-book-secure-move-frameworks/frameworks/person-escort-record/README.md

   - `followup_comment` - allow for a text box input to be displayed conditionally if a specific value from a question has been selected
     - `label` **(required)** - text displayed on the text box label
     - `hint` - hint text to display after the label, usually for advice on how to format an answer.
 Supports [markdown](#markdown-support).
+    - `display` - list of further display styles for question input
+      - `unit` - a one-character string positioned at the beginning of a textbox (currency or number entry textboxes)
+      - `width` - the width of a question input
     - `validations` - list of [validations](#question-validation) that need to be applied to this text box
       - `type` **(required)** - the validation error key
       - `message` - custom text that will be displayed in the form